nearora/dev-setups/vagrant/ubuntu-dev-station/README.md

 ## Additional Configuration

 The configured operating environment is installed with [CrashPlan](https://www.crashplan.com), which is a backup software that allows you to backup to a local folder, external hard drive, cloud (paid) or a backup server (also running CrashPlan).
 All backups are encrypted before being transmitted over the wire.
 With options that range from local, over the network to cloud backups, this is a reasonable choice for backups for users that wish to offload this task.
-You'll still need to configure the installed CrashPlan instance.
+You'll need to [configure the installed CrashPlan instance](https://support.crashplan.com/Getting_Started).